10 Musicians Who Refused to Let "Weird Al" Yankovic Parody Their Songs

 In 2003, Weird Al intended "Couch Potato" to be the first single off his then-new album, Poodle Hat.
 The song was a parody of Eminem’s Academy Award-winning song “Lose Yourself” from 8 Mile.
 While Eminem gave Weird Al permission to parody the song, the rapper denied him permission to use it as a single or make a music video.
 “Eminem was fine with me having the parody on my album but said he was afraid that a Weird Al video might detract from his legacy, that it would somehow make people take him less seriously as an important hip-hop artist,” Yankovic said in an interview.

 In response, Interscope Records spokesman Dennis Dennehy said on Eminem’s behalf, “It’s an important personal piece of music for him, a piece of art.
 He doesn’t mind him doing the song, but he didn’t want to change kids’ visual perception on what that image was.
 He wanted to make sure the image would remain intact.”

-Over the many decades of Weird Al’s career, Prince has been the one recording artist who has never let him parody one of his songs.
-It’s not for lacking of trying.
-He’s tried to do spoofs of “Kiss” and “1999” since the 1980s without success.
+Over the many decades of Weird Al’s career, Prince was the one recording artist who never let him parody one of his songs.
+It wasn’t for lacking of trying: Yankovic tried to do spoofs of “Kiss” and “1999” starting in the 1980s without success.
 “The only person who’s consistently said no has been Prince.
 I haven’t approached him in 20 years,” Yankovic told Access Hollywood in 2014.
 “He just wasn’t into the parody.”

 While he’s a big fan of Weird Al’s music, guitarist Jimmy Page declined Yankovic permission to turn Led Zeppelin songs into a polka medley.
 However, Page did allow Weird Al to do an interpolation of “Black Dog” in Yankovic’s “Trapped in the Drive-Thru,” which is a parody of R. Kelly’s “Trapped in the Closet.”